Course Catalog 2024-2025

 Spring

-SWG 271 Colloquium: Reproductive Justice (4 Credits)
+SWG 271 Reproductive Justice (4 Credits)

 This course is an interdisciplinary exploration of reproductive health, rights and justice in the United States, examining history, activism, law, policy and public discourses related to reproduction.
 A central framework for analysis is how gender, race, ethnicity, class, sexuality, disability and nationality intersect to shape people’s experiences of reproductive oppression and their resistance strategies.
 Topics include eugenics and the birth control movement; the reproductive rights and justice movements; U.S. population control policies; criminalization of pregnant people; fetal personhood and birth parents’ citizenship; the medicalization of reproduction; reproductive technologies; the influence of disability, incarceration and poverty on pregnancy and parenting; the anti-abortion movement; and reproductive coercion and violence.
-Prerequisite SWG 150 or equivalent.
-Enrollment limited to 20. {S}
+Prerequisite: SWG 150 or equivalent. {S}

 Spring